Tenement: Dublin

 Tenement life often appeared in fiction, such as the "Dublin trilogy" of plays by Seán O'Casey, Oliver St. John Gogarty's play Blight, and James Plunkett's novel Strumpet City (adapted for television in 1980).
 14 Henrietta Street serves as a museum of Dublin tenement life.

 The last tenements were closed in the 1970s, families being rehoused in new suburbs such as Ballymun.

 Buenos Aires

-In Buenos Aires the tenements, called conventillos, developed from subdividing one- or two-story houses built around courtyards for well-off families.
+In Buenos Aires, the tenements, called conventillos, developed from subdividing one- or two-story houses built around courtyards for well-off families.
 These were long and narrow, three to six times as long as they were wide, and the size of the patios was reduced until as many as 350 people could be living on a lot that had originally housed 25.
 Purpose-built tenements copied their form.
 By 1907 there were some 2,500 conventillos, with 150,000 occupants.
 El conventillo de la Paloma was particularly famous and is the title of a play by Alberto Vaccarezza.

+Montevideo

+In Montevideo, Uruguay, the tenements, called conventillos, emerged from the end of the 19th century, due to the rapid increase in the city's population caused by the massive arrival of immigrants and the settlement of people from other areas of the country, especially from the countryside.
+They were located mainly in the southwestern neighborhoods of Ciudad Vieja, Palermo and Barrio Sur.

+They were inhabited by low-income and working-class people, including Italian and Spanish immigrants, Sephardic Jews and Afro-Uruguayans.
+The now demolished Conventillo Mediomundo located in Barrio Sur was one of the most emblematic, as it was a central hub for the Afro-Uruguayan community and for candombe music and dance.

+In the conventillos, social gatherings were organized where tango was danced, which arose from the mixture of the different cultures of the working class people who lived in these collective dwellings.